CleverCodeCravers/regdumpy/docs/requirements/r0002-github-build-and-automatic-release.md

 - If everything builds and tests fine, please auto-generate a release on github that is named after the current date and time.
 - Make a release build for windows available.

+- Please note that this application is windows only.
+A build workflow should be executed on a windows container.